 In the FRITZ!Box user interface you can assign many different functions to the Info LED.
 Go to the "System" menu and select "Button and LEDs".
 The "'Info' Display" page will be opened.
 Here you can assign one of the following options to the Info LED.
 The LED is on or flashing green:

-- You missed a call (LED flashing)
+- You missed a call (LED flashes).

-- DECT is enabled (LED on).
+- DECT is enabled (LED lights up).